kerbyfc/kdr/README.md

  * [Utils - indents, paste buffer management, lots more](doc/vim/utils.md)
  * [General enhancements that don't add new commands](doc/vim/enhancements.md)

-A list of some of the most useful commands that YADR provides in vim are included below.
+A list of some of the most useful commands that KDR provides in vim are included below.
 This is not a comprehensive list.
 To get deeper knowledge, practice a few of these every day, and then start looking into the lists of plugins above to learn more.